 Sunglasses have small screws to hold the top and bottom parts of the frame firmly around the lens.
 These screws can also be used to hold the nose pads on.
 Screws can loosen over time, so you should tighten them periodically.
 Because of their dinky little size, you’ll need a dinky little screwdriver with a very small head.
 You might even find a magnifying lens useful.
-These come in kits and can easily be found at any eyeglass store or pharmacy — or even computer stores.
+These come in kits and can easily be found at any pharmacy or eyeglass store (like this kit) — or even computer stores.

 Some nose pads screw in, some slide in, and some simply snap in.
 Replacing each different type takes no time at all.

 Unscrew the old nose pad, remove it, align the new one, and carefully screw it back in, using gentle pressure.
 You don’t want to scratch the lenses or frame.
 Be sure to put your screw in a safe place when you remove it!

 Place your thumb over the lens with your thumbnail resting over the pad arm.
 Using a butter knife, gently pop the pad off by sliding the knife between your thumbnail and the pad, and then twist the knife.
 Snap the new pad right in.